 Weather in Ecuador

-As the old proverb goes – “There is no such thing as bad weather, only inappropriate clothing”.
-So, in this blog we’ll not only cover the ins and outs of Ecuador weather, but also the implications for your packing list.
+As the old proverb goes, “There is no such thing as bad weather, only inappropriate clothing”.
+So, in this blog, we’ll not only cover the ins and outs of Ecuador's weather, but also the implications for your packing list.

-When is the best month to visit Ecuador?
+When is the best time to visit Ecuador?
 The country is a great year-round travel destination, so there is no “best” or “worst” month to come.
-There are important climate differences across the calender year to consider though.
+There are important climate differences across the calendar year to consider, though.

-Keep reading for everything you need to know about Ecuador weather.
-Which different climate seasons to expect in Ecuador?
+Keep reading for everything you need to know about Ecuador's weather.
+What different climate seasons to expect in Ecuador?
 What implications does that have for your packing list?
 Plus lots more Ecuador climate travel tips.

 Ecuador does not experience 4 seasons (winter, spring, summer, fall) like the US and Europe.
 Instead, thanks to our location on the equator, we experience just 2 climate seasons – wet and dry.

 Another important consideration is geography and habitat within the country.
 The Sierra is high up in the Andes, with changeable mountain weather patterns as a result.
 The coast to the west of Ecuador is impacted by the whims of the Pacific Ocean.
-The rainforest to the east is dense in lush vegetation, with it’s own implications on climate.
-In between, there are also lots of special micro climates, such as the cloud forest.
+The rainforest to the east is dense in lush vegetation, with its own implications for climate.
+In between, there are also lots of special microclimates, such as the cloud forest.

 Ecuador Weather by Region